 - you met them on a website, for example, that you had to be 18 or older to be on.

-There’s a whole slew of different factors.
-The way I see the police trying to get around this is, obviously, they’re going to grab both party’s phones.
+There's a whole slew of different factors.
+The way I see the police trying to get around this is.
+They're going to grab both party's phones.

-Also, if they end up getting the alleged victim on their side, the police can do a pretext phone call, where the alleged victim calls you up and says, you knew I was under the age of 18.
+Also, if they get the alleged victim on their side, the police can do a pretext phone call, where the alleged victim calls you up and says, you knew I was under the age of 18.
 Why would you have sex with me?

-If you don’t say, no, I didn’t know you were under the age of 18.
-In fact, you told me you were 20, and you say I’m sorry, then that’s a tacit acknowledgement of guilt.
+If you don't say no, I didn't know you were under the age of 18.
+You told me you were 20, and you say I'm sorry, then that's a tacit acknowledgment of guilt.

 Contact the Hedding Law Firm If Charged with Statutory Rape

-I do these cases all the time and I will figure out what it’s going to take to get you the best possible resolution.
+I do these cases all the time, and I will figure out what it will take to get you the best possible resolution.

 I will fight to try to keep you out of prison, keep you out of jail.
-I will do everything I can to protect your rights, your freedom and your reputation.
+I will do everything I can to protect your rights, freedom, and reputation.